 It’s also worth dropping into the nearby Vipassana Dhura Buddhist Meditation Centre to see the massive gleaming pagodas.
-It’s quite a special experience when they’re full of monks and nuns chanting.
+It’s quite a special experience when the halls are full of monks and nuns chanting.
 There is also accommodation for those wanting to do a meditation retreat.

-How to do Day Trips from Phnom Penh
+How to Do These Phnom Penh Day Trips

-All of the day trips above can be done independently using tuk tuks and taxi drivers and good hotels can assist you with arrangements.
+All of the Phnom Penh day trips above can be done independently using tuk tuks and drivers with cars and good hotels can assist you with arrangements.
 The easiest to arrange is to the Killing Fields at Choeung Ek.

-For a private guided tour, we recommend Asian-based Backyard Travel, which can organise a bespoke tour covering all or a combination of the above experiences.
-We first tested out some of these on a brilliant trip from Siem Reap via Battambang to Phnom Penh with Backyard Travel.
-More on that in another post.
+For a private guided tour, we like Asian-based Backyard Travel, which can organise a bespoke tour covering all or a combination of the above experiences.

 Spice Roads also offers a 40km day-long bike tour to Oudong for US$98 for adults and $68 for children.